 Sometimes called the lovechild of a beard oil and a beard wax, balms have the perfect blend of texture for styling short beards.

-Like beard oil, balms always carry the same ingredients that makes the hair soft and ready for shaving.
+Like beard oil, balms always carry the same ingredients that makes the hair soft and ready for clean-shaving.
 The difference here is that while beard oil is usually used for prepping the beard for shaving, the balm is used to shape and style your beard.

 This is because the balm is solid enough to control stray hairs while adding volume to the beard.
 This is due to the beeswax which is the primary ingredient that allows you to shape your beard.
 It holds your beard in whatever style you desire.